-- Use Upload on the Toolbar or the Upload menu to upload data that will be processed by SBE Data Processing.
+- Use Upload on the Toolbar or Upload Data in the Data menu to upload data that will be processed by SBE Data Processing.
 Manually entering a data upload command does not produce data with the required header information for processing by our software.
-These commands are included for reference for users who are writing their own software. - To save data to a file, click Capture on the Toolbar before entering a data upload command. - The first cast is cast 0. - See Data Output Formats after these Command Descriptions.
+These commands are included for reference for users who are writing their own software. - To save data to a file, press Capture on the Toolbar before entering a data upload command. - The first cast is cast 0. - See Data Output Formats after these Command Descriptions.